tremc/tremc/README.md

     Default is Escape, Break and q.
   * x_selection, on Linux, set to `primary` to copy magnet links to S selection instead of the clipboard.
 Default is `clipboard`.
+  * save_conf when enabled `tremc` save the config file on exit.
+Default: False.
 * [Colors]

   Allows for setting (some of) the interface colors.